download dots

 100+ integrations across 10 categories

-Taskade Automations connect to 100+ services across 10 categories, all OAuth-secured and managed from a single Connections panel.
+Taskade Automations connect to 100+ services across 10 categories, all secured with single sign-in and managed from a single Connections panel.
 You authenticate once per service, and any automation in your workspace can use it.
+Every integration is bidirectional: a trigger pulls events in from a tool, and an action pushes work back out to it.

 Category Examples